sgroshani2912/JS-PROJECT-1-INCREMENT-AND-DECREMENT/README.md

 3. Customizable styling using CSS

 ## How to Use
-To use the increment and decrement tool, simply open the index.html file in your web browser.
-The user interface will be displayed, allowing you to specify the initial value, minimum and maximum limits, and step value.
+To use the increment and decrement tool, simply open the ( https://sgroshani2912.github.io/JS-PROJECT-1-INCREMENT-AND-DECREMENT-TOOL/ ) link in your web browser.
+The user interface will be displayed, allowing you to specify the initial value and step value.

 Once you've set your desired options, click the "Increment" or "Decrement" buttons to adjust the value.
 The value will be updated in real-time and displayed in the text box.